madMAx43v3r/mmx-node/README.md

 screen -r node (to attach again)
 ```

 To disable the `TimeLord` specify `--timelord 0` on the command line.
+Alternatively, you can also disable it by default: `echo false > config/local/timelord`.
-If you have a slow CPU this is recommended.
+If you have a slow CPU this is recommended and maybe even needed to stay in sync.

 To re-sync starting from a specific height: `--Node.replay_height <height>`